Israel Jacob Kligler: Anti-malaria campaign

-In 1922, the 12th Zionist Congress created the Va‘ad ha-Briut (Health Council) as part of the Va'ad Leumi, the Jewish National Council and the executive authority of the Jews in Palestine.
-In 1926 Kligler was asked by the Va‘ad ha-Briut to approve any new settlement from the point of view of malaria risk.
+In 1922, the 12th Zionist Congress created the Va'ad ha-Briut (Health Council) as part of the Va'ad Leumi, the Jewish National Council and the executive authority of the Jews in Palestine.
+In 1926 Kligler was asked by the Va'ad ha-Briut to approve any new settlement from the point of view of malaria risk.
 He crisscrossed the length and breadth of Palestine many times checking the suitability of new land for settlement.
-The original Kibbutz Amir, the last of the tower and stockade settlements, was first built on the edge of the Hula swamp (Figure 6), in opposition to Kligler's advice, and as such all members of the kibbutz had malaria.
-Eventually after three years in 1942 it was moved to its present location.
+The original Kibbutz Amir, the last of the tower and stockade settlements, was first built on the edge of the Hula swamp, in opposition to Kligler's advice, and as such all members of the kibbutz had malaria.
+After three years, in 1942 it was moved to its present location.

 Professor Nocht, President of the League of Nations Commission, while in Palestine, concluded after Dr Kligler's report the following: